lindaboettger/ancestry_assignment/README.md

 # Ancestry assignment pipeline

-Code for assigning ancestry to individuals given reference populations.
+Code for assigning ancestry to individuals given reference populations.New Reference Panel